 If your employee is out of time, clearly state this in your defence.
 You should also ask for a preliminary hearing to determine the issue of its being out of time.

 If you believe your employee's case is too weak to succeed, ask the Tribunal for a pre-hearing review.
-The Tribunal can ask your employee for a deposit of up to £500, and they may be warned that they risk having substantial legal costs awarded against them if they persist – although each party pays their own costs in most Employment Tribunal cases, the Tribunal has powers to order a party that pursues a misconceived or unreasonable case to pay costs of up to £10,000 to the other side.
+Your employee may be warned that they risk having substantial legal costs awarded against them if they persist - although each party pays their own costs in most Employment Tribunal cases, the Tribunal has powers to order a party that pursues a misconceived or unreasonable case to pay costs of up to £10,000 to the other side.